haolamnm/CS50x-project/README.md

 # Pomodoro 50

-Fisrt of all, This is my project for CS50x 2024.
+First of all, this is my project for CS50x 2024.

 Welcome to Pomodoro 50!
 A Flask web application that helps you manage your study session.
 The difference between Pomodoro 50 and other Pomodoro timers is that Pomodoro 50 is a 50-minute timer, not a 25-minute timer.
 Yes, you read that right!
 I found that 25 minutes is too short for me to focus on my work, so I decided to make a 50-minute timer instead.